Hits Radio West Yorkshire

-Pulse 1 is an Independent Local Radio station based in Leeds, England, owned and operated by Bauer as part of the Hits Radio network.
+Hits Radio West Yorkshire, formerly Pulse 1, is an Independent Local Radio station based in Leeds, England, owned and operated by Bauer Media Audio UK as part of the Hits Radio network.
 It broadcasts to West Yorkshire.

-As of December 2022, the station has a weekly audience of 138,000 listeners according to RAJAR.
+As of September 2024, the station has a weekly audience of 170,000 listeners according to RAJAR.

 History

+The station originally launched in 1975 as a Bradford-based service called Pennine Radio.

+Pennine Radio

+In 1984, the station won the licence for the neighbouring West Yorkshire areas of Kirklees and Calderdale and in December of that year the station began broadcasting to all of the western half of the county.

-The station was part of the Yorkshire Radio Network which also owned Viking FM and Hallam FM, this was bought out by Newcastle based Metro Radio Group (owners of Metro Radio and TFM).
+In 1987, the station was part of the Yorkshire Radio Network which also owned Viking FM and Hallam FM, and the following year saw the station's MW frequencies start to be used for a Yorkshire-wide station called Classic Gold.
+The FM service was renamed to Pennine FM.
+Yorkshire Radio Network was bought out by Newcastle based Metro Radio Group (owners of Metro Radio and TFM).
 Pennine Radio became Pennine FM in the late 1980s when the AM frequency was split off to create the original incarnation of Classic Gold.
-On 30 August 1991, in a bid to revive flagging fortunes, Pennine FM was rebranded as "The Pulse".